Rigorous estimation of error thresholds of transversal Clifford logical circuits: Introduction

 \section{Introduction}

 The threshold theorem~\cite{aharonov1997Proc.Twenty-NinthAnnu.ACMSymp.TheoryComput.-STOC97,kitaev1997Russ.Math.Surv.,knill1998Proc.R.Soc.Lond.A,aliferis2005} is a cornerstone of quantum error correction (QEC), promising a path toward fault-tolerant quantum computation (FTQC)~\cite{shor1995Phys.Rev.Aa,preskill1997,gottesman1997b}.
 The theorem states that for a quantum device with a physical error rate below a non-zero threshold, a QEC scheme can suppress the logical error rate to an arbitrarily low level.
 For instance, the toric code used as a quantum memory has a well-established bit-flip error threshold of approximately 10.9\% for perfect syndrome measurements, or 3.3\% when including syndrome errors~\cite{dennis2002J.Math.Phys.a,wang2003AnnalsofPhysics,ohno2004NuclearPhysicsBb}.
 Encouragingly, recent hardware breakthroughs have pushed various quantum platforms into this sub-threshold regime, enabling demonstrations where error correction improves the fidelity of logical memory~\cite{acharya2023Natureb,acharya2025Nature}.
 These advances set the stage for the implementation of fault-tolerant logical computations~\cite{bluvstein2024Naturec,reichardt2025,lacroix2025Nature,paetznick2024,ryan-anderson2024science}.
 Two dominant schemes for this task are transversal gates~\cite{gottesman1998Phys.Rev.A,knill2005Nature,bombin2006Phys.Rev.Lett.a} and lattice surgery~\cite{horsman2012NewJ.Phys.b}, each having its own pros and cons.
-Specifically, compared to lattice surgery, transversal gates require fewer physical qubits and a shallower circuit to implement.
-However, physical errors propagate across code blocks via physical entangling operations under the transversal gate.
-It is to be expected, therefore, that the presence of transversal gates will lower the error threshold.
-Hence, rigorously establishing how transversal gates affect the error threshold has vast implications for the pursuit of fault-tolerant computation.
+Specifically, compared with lattice surgery, transversal gates require fewer physical qubits and a shallower circuit.
+However, physical errors propagate across code blocks via transversal gate operations, thereby inevitably lowering the error threshold.
+Rigorously establishing how transversal gates affect the error threshold has thus become a pressing question for the pursuit of fault-tolerant computation.